Stderr and Stdout: Understanding Logs and Output

 The logging

-module provides a flexible framework for adding log messages in applications.
+module provides a flexible framework for adding log messages to an application.
 Unlike print

 , logging